 I used fresh pasta as I had trouble finding dried spinach fettuccine or tagliatelle.
-You are welcome to use fresh or dried pasta, two colors or just one.
+You are welcome to use fresh or dried pasta, two colors, or just one.
 If you’re not a fan of peas, add another veggie (just cook it first).
 This dish goes from stovetop to plate in no time at all and allows for more family time around the table.
-After all, isn’t that what Sunday meals are all about?
+After all, isn’t that what weekday meals are all about?